Abundance for varieties with many differential forms: Numerical dimension 1

 To this end, we follow the proof of Theorem \ref{thm:nonvanishingFormsnu2}.
 Fix $q$, and assume that there exists a coherent subsheaf $\mathcal F\subseteq\Omega_Y^q$ of rank $r$ such that $\kappa(Y,\det\mathcal F)>0$.
 Then

 and there exists a Cartier divisor $N\geq0$ such that $\OO_Y(N)$ is the saturation of $\det\mathcal F$ in $\bigwedge^r\Omega_Y^q$.
 Then we have the exact sequence

-where the sheaf $\mathcal Q$ is torsion free, and hence $F=c_1(\mathcal Q)$ is pseudoeffective by Theorem \ref{thm:CP11}.
+where the sheaf $\mathcal Q$ is torsion-free, and hence $F=c_1(\mathcal Q)$ is pseudoeffective by Theorem \ref{thm:CP11}.
 From the above exact sequence, there exists a positive integer $\ell$ such that $N+F\sim \ell K_Y$.
 Pushing forward this relation by $\pi$, we obtain

 hence Corollary \ref{cor:nu1} and Lemma \ref{lem:pushforward} imply